by MU Instructional Designers

 As with any assignment, mastery-oriented feedback is essential for writing assignments (UDL checkpoint 8.4).
 In particular, feedback opportunities throughout the writing process scaffold student learning effectively.
 This can take the form of teacher or peer feedback on stages like research question/thesis development, outlines, annotated bibliographies, early drafts, etc. (peer review in Canvas).
 Once again, rubrics can come in handy here (UDL checkpoint 9.4).

 In addition to feedback from others, it’s important for students to give themselves feedback on their writing process in the form of reflections and/or self-evaluations.
-A formalized approach to this would be for writing assignments to be submitted in a portfolio format, with additional documentation and reflection on the revisions made to earlier drafts.
+A formalized approach to this could be for writing assignments to be submitted in a portfolio format, with additional documentation and reflection on the revisions made to earlier drafts.
+Check out Learning Stories, a guest post by Marcus Luther at Jennifer Gonzalez’s Cult of Pedagogy to see an example of how this might work.
+An approach like this makes it easy for students to easily see the changes in their writing over time.
 Less formally, surveys or brief written reflections can prompt students to develop those metacognitive skills when it comes to writing (UDL checkpoint 9.3).

 Scaffold ethical behavior.

-When we think about academic integrity and digital ethics in the context of writing assignments, three concerns come to mind: plagiarism, information literacy/validation, and privacy.
+When we think about academic integrity and digital citizenship in the context of writing assignments, three concerns come to mind: plagiarism, information literacy/validation, and privacy.

 The most effective strategies for promoting academic honesty and avoiding plagiarism are not reactive (e.g. Turnitin) but instead proactive.
 First, clearly outline your expectations regarding what constitutes plagiarism; international and non-traditional students especially often need this clarification.
 Second, empower students to be successful without resorting to academic dishonesty.
 The Writing Center (undergrad) and Heartful Editor (grad) can give students direct feedback and guidance.
 Self-service tools such as those available on Messiah’s writing program website, the Library research help site, and the Messiah University Writing Center Resources web page can also equip students to research and write effectively.
 (Check out our annotated bibliography on academic integrity.)